About half of men older than 50 have an enlarged prostate. Here are some of the basic facts you need to know about this

 If symptoms are mild to moderate and aren’t too bothersome, home treatment may be all that is needed to keep them under control.
 A doctor may need to be consulted regularly to check on symptoms and make sure other related problems haven’t come up.

-Because benign prostatic hyperplasia cannot be cured, the treatment focuses on reducing the symptoms.
+Because BPH cannot be cured, the treatment focuses on reducing the symptoms.
 The treatment is based on how severe the symptoms are, how much they bother the patient and whether there are complications.
 The more irritating the symptoms are, the more aggressive treatment should be.

 Complications, such as ongoing inability to urinate, urinary tract infections, bladder stones, kidney damage or ongoing blood in the urine, should be treated with surgery.
 Surgery may also be needed, if symptoms have not been helped with other treatments.

 by Ramin Zahed

-If you have issues related to an enlarged prostate, make an appointment with one of the urology specialists at Keck Medicine at USC.
+If you have issues related to an enlarged prostate, make an appointment with one of the urology specialists at Keck Medicine.
 If you are in the Los Angeles area, schedule an appointment, by calling (800) USC-CARE (800-872-2273) or by visiting urology.keckmedicine.org/patient-information/request-an-appointment.